reginaldford/bounce/README.md

 ## Key Features
 - Readable code.
 It's designed to be trustworthy, and without unnecessary steps.
 - Powerful encryption: Guessing a 256 byte key is much harder than guessing a 256 bit key.
+- Standalone Executable written in standard C relies on no dynamic libraries or static libraries other than glibc.
 - Fast.
 The program does the hard work first: generating a substitution table and key sums.
 - Ease of use: Generate a 256-byte key and encrypt or decrypt files easily.
 - Efficient for messages as small as 1 byte, and works for large files.